khajavali-sk/khajavali-sk.github.io/_posts/2024-12-21-myportfolio.md

 I aspire to solve real-world problems using technology, with a special focus on areas like data-driven decision-making and intelligent systems.
 Through my blog, I’ll share my learnings, insights, and updates on my projects and interests.

 ## Let’s Connect
-If you’re passionate about tech, coding, or just curious about my journey, feel free to connect with me on [GitHub](https://github.com/khajavali) or email me at [khajavali@example.com](mailto:khajavali@example.com).
+If you’re passionate about tech, coding, or just curious about my journey, feel free to connect with me on [GitHub](https://github.com/khajavali).

 Together, let’s push boundaries and innovate for a better future!